 “DAT IS FREN’!!!” (said in true West Indian accent)

 The original inspiration for this cake came from Ottolenghi but I have changed bits and pieces.
 Its not the most Temple friendly recipe, but I have now made it 3 times in the last month.
-The GI is high as is the calorie is gabapentin a generic neurontin content and although the cake is made with olive oil, the icing is jammed packed with naughty fat.
+The GI is high as is the calorie content and although the cake is made with olive oil, the icing is jammed packed with naughty fat.
 The first time was with Janis, the second to bring over to Stephanie’s for tea and the third was for my reading group ladies who enjoy a bit of decadence with their dessert.
 I only used the icing the third time as although it is lovely, it is really not critical to the enjoyment of this cake as it is so moist and full of fruit.

 This “healthy” cake recipe – Serves 8 to 10 people!

 80g (3 oz) sultanas